The Twisted Ones: Synopsis

 Mouse is a 30-something book editor.
 Her cruel and abusive grandmother has died, and Mouse travels to North Carolina to clear out her home.
 Mouse's step-grandfather, Frederick Cotgrave, died some years earlier.
 Mouse discovers his diary, in which he documents his obsession with something called "The Green Book", his contentious relationship with his wife, and his own descent into madness.
 Mouse also finds Frederick's version of "The Green Book", typed from memory.

 Already unnerved by the isolation of the house in the woods, Mouse is terrified to discover twisted versions of deer roaming about at night, including one in particular that comes right up to the house and repeatedly taps on the window, seemingly looking for something inside the house.
 When her dog, Bongo, leads her into the realm of the White People and their Effigies (the titular "twisted ones"), Mouse barely escapes with her sanity intact.
 Bongo goes missing, and reappears days later with a message begging for help.

 With the help of neighbor Foxy, a brassy, 60-something ex-hippie who lives across the road, Mouse re-enters the realm of the Effigies to try to rescue whoever is trapped there.
 Captured by legions of Effigies, they encounter Anna, a woman who has been trapped in the realm of magic since the late 1960s.
 The race of beings (the White People) which created the Effigies have long died out, and the Effigies have been breeding Anna and a very old man named Uriah to try to recreate them.
 This has failed, and now Anna has lured Mouse into the realm so she can be freed and Mouse can take her place.

 Anna agrees to escape with Mouse and Foxy's help, killing Uriah to delay the Effigies.
-During the escape, Mouse realizes that two of the Effigies were actually what remained of some of Anna's children, and one Effigy in particular (made of doll parts) was created by using items she removed from her grandmother's home, resulting in it channelling some of her malice to be extra aggressive towards them.
+During the escape, Mouse realizes that two of the Effigies were actually what remained of some of Anna's children, and one Effigy in particular (made of doll parts) was created by using items she removed from her grandmother's home, resulting in it channeling some of her malice to be extra aggressive towards them.
 Foxy's foresight in bringing a gun helps Mouse escape when Anna betrays them at the last moment.
 When the Effigy that was earlier stalking Mouse and tapping on her window attacks the two of them back at the grandmother's home, Mouse realizes that this one has actually been made from her step-grandfather's body, and that it had presumably been attempting to regain the diary Mouse had found (Cotgrave having been previously driven to obsession and insanity by it beforehand).
 She and Foxy end up burning the house down to escape.